-It is suggested to gradually put the charging load on the generator by switching the charging switch from min to max.
+It is recommended to gradually put the charging load on the generator by switching the charging switch from min to max.
 Together with the 15s switch delay our inverter gives the generator enough time to spin up.
 This will depend on the size of the generator and rate of charge.
+As a general rule, the Bulk Charging Current should be limited to 30% of the capacity of the battery bank.
+Higher charging current may be used if permitted by the battery manufacturer.